pratikborle74/IOT-Arduino--Project/README.md

 5. Test each module separately before full integration.

 ## How It Works
-- **Toll Plaza System**: Vehicles with RFID tags pass through the toll gate, automatically deducting toll charges and updating the database.
 - **Accident Detection**: If an accident occurs, the accelerometer detects impact and the GSM module sends emergency alerts.
 - **Health Monitoring**: The oximeter sensor continuously measures health parameters and triggers alerts if abnormal readings are detected.
 - **Environmental Tracking**: Temperature and humidity data are logged and displayed for analysis and decision-making.